-During the third period, the sender has only one available path for transmission in our simulations.
-(The results in Section V apply to scenarios where more than one path are available during the third period.)
-Figure 15 presents the final transfer times for failure at time = 4s.
+5 apply to scenarios where more than one path is available during the third period.)
+Fig. 15 presents the final transfer times for failure at time=4 s.
 As the graphs show, the primary path's loss rate has minimal influence on the file transfer time.
-Comparing these results with those in Figure 12 suggests that the third period has heaviest influence on file transfer time.
+Comparing these results with those in Fig. 12 suggests that the third period has heaviest influence on file transfer time.
 Since failure occurs relatively early in the file transfer, the remaining portion of the transfer is large enough that its sole use of the alternate path is the most influential factor on file transfer time.
 Even the policies themselves do not provide much difference (at most 9%) in performance.
 Since there is only one available path in the third period, all three retransmission policies perform similarly, differing only by the extensions used.

-As a worst case example, the file transfer times for 0% primary path loss and failure at time = 6.8s are shown in Figure 16.
-Since this failure scenario has a link breakage in the last RTT of the data transfer, the second period (i.e., failure detection) is the most influential factor on file transfer time.
-Figure 16 shows that AllRtxSame's blocking behavior during failure detection has drastic effects on the results.
-The file transfer with AllRtxSame takes about 70s to complete, whereas it only takes about 8-18s (depending on the alternate path's loss rate) with AllRtxAlt and FrSameRtoAlt.
+As a worst case example, the file transfer times for 0% primary path loss and failure at time = 6.8 s are shown in Fig. 16.
+Since this failure scenario has a link breakage in the last RTT of the data transfer, the second period (i.e. failure detection) is the most influential factor on file transfer time.
+Fig. 16 shows that AllRtxSame's blocking behavior during failure detection has drastic effects on the results.
+The file transfer with AllRtxSame takes about 70 s to complete, whereas it only takes about 8-18 s (depending on the alternate path's loss rate) with AllRtxAlt and FrSameRtoAlt.
 The reason is that AllRtxSame is unable to complete the transfer until after failover occurs, but AllRtxAlt and FrSameRtoAlt are able to finish the transfer during failure detection.
-Note that this example indeed represents a worst case situation for AllRtxSame, and was diabolically conceived.
+Note that this example indeed represents a worst-case situation for AllRtx-Same, and was diabolically conceived.